Cburr0921/Terminator-Word-Game/ReadMe.md

 ## Terminator Word Game
 A word guessing game where you are given 6 wrong guesses before John Connor disappears and SKYNET wins!

-Click the play Button to start.
+Click the Play Button to start.

 Guess the secret word before your wrong guesses are up to stop SKYNET.